Georgia Herpetological Association & Rescue

 Pick up in Decatur

 Apophis: juvenile/under 4 years old, unknown gender, regular morph Ball Python.
 Apophis is a very interesting snake but can be a little shy (his namesake is the Egyptian god of Chaos but he behaves himself at home).
 However, working with these snakes can be very fulfilling as they get to know (and become comfortable with) you.
 Apophis eats a diet of frozen, thawed small rats.
-He can come with a 20-gallon tank and lid with a donation (a 20-gallon will be suitable for a while longer as he is a juvenile).
+His foster parents work with him regularly, and he enjoys being handled.

 Pick up in Jackson, middle Georgia